 - Emergency Management Executive Group.

 - Chief of Public Safety.

-- Coordinator of Risk Management and Strategic Planning.
+- Coordinator of Risk Management

 - Fire marshal.

-- Executive Director of Student Life.

 - Dean of students.

 - Director of Accessibility and Disability Services.

 - Director of University Recreation.

 - Director of CHANT411.

 - Director of Scheduling and Event Services.

 - Director of Counseling Services.

 - Director of Environmental Health and Safety.

 - Director of Facilities Planning and Management.

 - Director of Facility Operations.

 - Director of Financial Services.

 - Director of Food Services.

 - Director of Human Resources.

 - Director of Procurement Services.

-- Director of Student Health Services.

 - Director of Transportation Services.

 - Senior Director of University Housing.

 - Director of Contractual and Business Services.